Azure/azure-iot-sdk-c/serializer/devdoc/serializer_apis.md

 IoTHubDeviceTwin_SendReportedState*ModelName*(name* model, IOTHUB_CLIENT_REPORTED_STATE_CALLBACK deviceTwinCallback, void* context)
 ```

-`IoTHubDeviceTwin_SendReportedState*ModelName*` sends the complee reported state for a model instance.
+`IoTHubDeviceTwin_SendReportedState*ModelName*` sends the complete reported state for a model instance.
 The model instance needs to have been
 created by `IoTHubDeviceTwin_Create*ModelName*`.